edgi-govdata-archiving/sitemapper/README.md

 ## sitemapper.py

-crawls a website and produces an xml sitemap.
+Crawls a website and produces an xml sitemap

-the domain is obtainable via web service or cli paramater
+The domain is obtainable via web service or cli parameter

 csv and json versions are created from the xml sitemap

-a zip archive is created containing xml, csv and json files
+A zip archive is created containing xml, csv and json files

-the zip file is uploaded to a cloud server
+The zip file is uploaded to a cloud server

 ## Usage